6 Great Walking Tracks in Sydney Harbour National Park

 If the trail between the Spit Bridge and Manly is not enough, you can extend your walk by hiking around Manly North Head.

-These two epic walking tracks combined from the famous Manly Scenic Walkway, an epic hiking adventure that you should undertake at least once in your life.
+These two epic walking tracks combined form the Manly Scenic Walkway, an epic hiking adventure that you should undertake at least once in your life.

 The Manly North Head circuit walk will take you past Shelly Beach, Spring Cove and Little Manly Reserve, while enjoying impressive views from Manly North Head.
 Not only will you be going through an area with a very diverse wildlife and flora, you can also experience some of Sydney’s rich military history.